cockroachdb/docs/v21.1/make-queries-fast.md

 - [Cluster topology](#cluster-topology): As a distributed system, CockroachDB requires you to trade off latency vs. resiliency.
 This requires choosing the right cluster topology for your needs.

 {{site.data.alerts.callout_info}}
-If you aren't sure whether SQL query performance needs to be improved on your cluster, see [Identify slow queries](query-behavior-troubleshooting.html#identify-slow-queries).
+If you aren't sure whether SQL query performance needs to be improved on your cluster, see [Identify slow queries](query-behavior-troubleshooting.html#identify-slow-statements).
 {{site.data.alerts.end}}

-## SQL query performance
+## SQL statement performance

-To get good SQL query performance, follow the rules below (in approximate order of importance):
+To get good SQL statement performance, follow the rules below (in approximate order of importance):

 {{site.data.alerts.callout_info}}
-These rules apply to an environment where thousands of [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) queries are being run per second, and each query needs to run in milliseconds.
-These rules are not intended to apply to analytical queries.
+These rules apply to an environment where thousands of [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) statements are being run per second, and each statement needs to run in milliseconds.
+These rules are not intended to apply to analytical, or [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing), statements.
 {{site.data.alerts.end}}

 - [Rule 1.
 Scan as few rows as possible](#rule-1-scan-as-few-rows-as-possible).
-If your application is scanning more rows than necessary for a given query, it's going to be difficult to scale.
+If your application is scanning more rows than necessary for a given statement, it's going to be difficult to scale.
 - [Rule 2.
-Use the right index](#rule-2-use-the-right-index): Your query should use an index on the columns in the `WHERE` clause.
+Use the right index](#rule-2-use-the-right-index): Your statement should use an index on the columns in the `WHERE` clause.
 You want to avoid the performance hit of a full table scan.
 - [Rule 3.
 Use the right join type](#rule-3-use-the-right-join-type): Depending on the relative sizes of the tables you are querying, the type of [join][joins] may be important.
 This should rarely be necessary because the [cost-based optimizer](cost-based-optimizer.html) should pick the best-performing join type if you add the right indexes as described in Rule 2.

+{{site.data.alerts.callout_info}}
+To identify poorly performing statements, use the [DB Console and slow query log](query-behavior-troubleshooting.html#identify-slow-statements).
+{{site.data.alerts.end}}

-To show each of these rules in action, we will optimize a query against the [MovR data set](movr.html) as follows:
+To show each of these rules in action, we will optimize a statement against the [MovR data set](movr.html) as follows:

 {% include {{ page.version.version }}/demo_movr.md %}